-If you are determined enough, then it is possible to lower your cholesterol levels without medication in a healthy way.
-For this to happen, you need to change some of your daily activities.
+If you are with determination, then you can lower cholesterol in a healthy way.
+To make it happen, you need to change your daily activities.

 Cholesterol-lowering diet or food

-- Eliminate or dramatically reduce all sugary foods and drinks from the diet.
+- Stop or at least reduce all sugary foods and drinks from the diet.

-- High carb diet increases your triglyceride level, major contributor of heart diseases and metabolic syndrome.
+- High carbohydrate diet increases your triglyceride level.
+High triglyceride is a major heart disease contributor and metabolic syndrome.

-- Flux seed can help lower total cholesterol level, LDL-C and increased fat excretion.
+- Flaxseed helps to lower total cholesterol and LDL-C. Also, help increases fat excretion.

-- Introduce certain vegetarian plant products rich in stanols or sterols (e.g. Phytosterols - cholesterol-lowering margarines) in your diet to boost LDL lowering property.
+- Taking certain plant products rich in sterols (e.g. Phytosterols) in your diet help lower your LDL.

-- Regular fish consumption or taking omega3 supplementation help lower triglyceride level and marginally raise HDL-C.
+- Regular fish consumption or omega3 supplementations can lower triglyceride level and raises HDL-C.

-Visit cholesterol diet or food for healthier food choices that help to lower your cholesterol number.
+Cholesterol-lowering food is a guide for healthier food choices to lower your cholesterol number.

 Increase physical activity

-You are considering obese, if your waist size is larger than 40 inches in the case of men (35 inches in the case of women).
-You are considering overweight, if the BMI (body mass index) is greater than 25.
-Visit weight loss cholesterol to know how losing weight helps to lower your cholesterol levels.
+You are considering as obese if your waist size is larger than 40-inches in men and 35-inches in women.
+You are considering as overweight if your BMI (body mass index) is greater than 25.
+Learn more by visiting lose weight to improve your cholesterol number.